ax3l/pydantic-mad/README.md

 Let's change this.
 let's speak about concepts and implement a schema that is file agnostic and can be human-written, human-read, automatically be validated and is easily implemented in multiple programming languages.
 Let's use the element descriptions we love and do not spend time anymore on parsing differences between code conventions.

+This will enable us to:
+- exchange lattices between codes
+- use common GUIs for defining lattices
+- use common lattice visualization tools (2D, 3D, etc.)

 ### FAQ